ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 # Processing Data Securely

+> 🎥 This chapter describes how to process data with security in mind, including treating untrusted data as dangerous, avoiding default and hardcoded credentials, avoiding memory safety issues (such as buffer overflows), and avoiding undefined behavior.

-This chapter describes how to process data within software with security in mind, including treating untrusted data as dangerous, avoiding default and hardcoded credentials, avoiding memory safety issues (such as buffer overflows), and avoiding undefined behavior.
+This chapter describes how to process data with security in mind, including treating untrusted data as dangerous, avoiding default and hardcoded credentials, avoiding memory safety issues (such as buffer overflows), and avoiding undefined behavior.

 Learning objectives: